 In this phase study and research about cost assessment, licensing assessment, security and compliance assessment.
 You can compare the different cloud providers with all aspects mentioned in the above sections.
 You can compare different pricing from aws-tco-calculator, azure-price-calculator, google-price-calculator with on-premise datacenter and finalize the cloud provider.
 In this phase you should also clear your security related queries with the help of your security adviser from the cloud provider.

-For smoother migration we have to define a detailed plan for migration by considering all aspects of the current and expected infrastructure on cloud.
-This entails the various steps such as:
+For smoother migration, we have to define a detailed plan for migration by considering all aspects of the current and expected infrastructure on cloud.
+This entails various steps such as: